ejlly/Mandelbrot_Fractal_Explorer/README.md

 # Controls

-\begin{itemize}

-\item Zoom in with click and drag
+- Zoom in with click and drag

-\item Use k or ESC to kill the application
+- Use k or ESC to kill the application

-\item Use b to load the previous picture
+- Use b to load the previous picture

-\item Use p to define a new number of iterations, then type the new number and press Enter
+- Use p to define a new number of iterations, then type the new number and press Enter

-\end{itemize}

 ## Julia fractals